Cheapest Grocery Store: Walmart, Kroger, or Aldi?

 Which Is the Cheapest Grocery Store: Walmart, Kroger, or Aldi?

 In our price comparison, the shopping cart tallies from late-February trips to one location of each chain in the Columbus, Ohio, area hit $72.30 at Aldi, $85.88 at Walmart, and $93.73 at Kroger.
 When accounting for savings available with the Kroger Plus Card, however, the supermarket's basket total dropped to $86.78, within one dollar of Walmart.
+By way of background, a Gallup poll from July 2012 found that half of American families spend more than $125 a week, on average, for groceries.

 Comparative pricing on national (and regional) brand names showed that Walmart again beat Kroger with prices that were significantly cheaper overall.
 Aldi fell out of the running here because this cheap grocery store doesn't carry traditional brands.